Skip to content

 The tooling landscape has consolidated around a few categories.
 For competitive intelligence, Klue and Crayon remain the category leaders, but both now ship native AI agent layers that auto-generate battlecard updates and flag emerging threats.
 For messaging and positioning, Wynter's AI panel, Sprig's in-product AI surveys, and Claude-based custom agents dominate PMM workflows at growth-stage companies.

-For launch orchestration, Productboard and Pendo have both shipped AI copilots that connect product data directly to go-to-market planning — automatically generating draft release notes, persona impact summaries, and sales talking points from feature metadata.
+For launch orchestration, Productboard and Pendo have both shipped AI copilots that connect product data directly to go-to-market planning, automatically generating draft release notes, persona impact summaries, and sales talking points from feature metadata.
 Notion AI and Confluence AI handle the document layer, while tools like Highspot and Seismic are using AI to dynamically serve the right enablement asset to the right rep at the right deal stage.

-"The PMM who wins in 2026 is not the one who writes the best positioning doc — it's the one who designs the AI system that continuously validates and updates positioning based on real signals."
+"The PMM who wins in 2026 is not the one who writes the best positioning doc, it's the one who designs the AI system that continuously validates and updates positioning based on real signals."

-How to Build an AI-Powered PMM Practice
+How Do You Build an AI-Powered PMM Practice?

 The PMMs making the fastest progress in 2026 are following a consistent pattern: start with one high-frequency, high-value workflow, instrument it with AI, measure the time and quality delta, then expand.
 Here is how to replicate that approach.